 Our final walk takes us above the Prosecco hills, to Mt Cesen, a humble, rounded, grassy mountain, and the highest in its small group of Venetian Prealps.
 Rising just above the Piave River at an altitude of 1570 meters it offers a stunning panorama and popular walking trails which cross mountain pastures, meadows and a landscape which differs completely to the one we explored earlier in the week.
 On a clear day, the views can stretch as far as the Eastern Alps, Dolomites, and Venice.
 In the evening, there will be the opportunity to enjoy a fantastic farewell dinner in one of the best local restaurants located in a panoramic setting in the heart of the Prosecco hills.
 (7km, 3 hrs walking including stops). **

-Our trip ends in Soligo in the morning of day 8.
+Our trip ends in Soligo in the morning.

-The trip includes all breakfasts, 4 lunches, 4 dinners and 1 wine tasting.
+The trip includes all breakfasts, 4 lunches, 2 dinners and 2 wine tastings.
 The local food of the Prosecco has strong links to ancient traditions and uses mainly seasonal products grown in the area.
 It is typical country cooking, with plenty of delicious, genuine flavours, and makes great use of garden vegetables, herbs, wild berries, wild mushrooms, asparagus, game and cheeses.
 For breakfast, the hotel offers a large selection of cereals, fruit, homemade cakes, cheese and cold meats, along with tea and coffee of course.
 Packed lunches are normally provided for the walks, and consist of sandwiches with a fruit and snack.
-There is a set menu for evening meals taken at the hotel, which normally includes three courses and local specialities prepared using fresh seasonal ingredients.
 During the week there will be also opportunities to try some of the best local restaurants in the area which offer authentic cuisine and delicious homemade dishes such as 'spiedo' (spit roasted meat), wild mushroom risotto, gnocchi, mouth-watering handmade cured meats and cheeses, all washed down with prime quality Prosecco!

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.